learningworks/FiftySix24/README.md

 ### Javascript ###

 The javascript file, *site.js*, is set up to work based on the SASS modules included within the page.
 It is dependent upon jQuery.
+Included is jQuery version 1.11, however you are free to use whichever version you want.

+Also included is the *development* version of Modernizr.
+Within the SASS framework there is a mixin dependent upon checking for SVGs using Modernizr, otherwise you can customise your build and remove unwanted features when you push to production.
+See http://modernizr.com/download/

 Each module should have it's own initialising function which contains the functions and event handlers for that module.
 Each module's function should also contain a check to ensure that the module exists on the page, so that the code is only executed when it is needed.